penguincwarrior/penguincwarrior/README.md

 -	Responsible for the planning and management of the research team

-2. Natural Science Fund: Software functional failure representation pattern analysis and failure prediction methods research 	Responsible for establishing time-series models (ARMA, ARIMA, etc.) to predict future failure and raise alarms ahead of failure using failure representations
+**2. Natural Science Fund: Software functional failure representation pattern analysis and failure prediction methods research**

+-	Responsible for establishing time-series models (ARMA, ARIMA, etc.) to predict future failure and raise alarms ahead of failure using failure representations

 -	Guidance of bachelor Gao as a part of the project

-3. National project: software reliability integration techniques and environment development research
+**3. National project: software reliability integration techniques and environment development research**

 -	Responsible for development of software reliability allocation tools, software reliability analysis tools (SFMEA and SFTA), software reliability design principle tools, and software reliability evaluation tools

 -	Case study of the overall environment on a flight control system

-4. National project: Research of software system reliability design, analysis and test & evaluation techniques oriented to new generation architecture
+**4. National project: Research of software system reliability design, analysis and test & evaluation techniques oriented to new generation architecture**

 -	Responsible for the application, proposal, and task book of the project

 - Guidance of bachelor Feng and Zhang as part of the project

-5. National project: Research of software reliability design, analysis and evaluation techniques
+**5. National project: Research of software reliability design, analysis and evaluation techniques**

 -	Responsible for the research of comprehensive analysis of software reliability, such as integration/reverse integration of SFMEA and SFTA methods, computer-assisted analysis methods based on control flow graph and data flow graph, and data interchange